yybmion/public-apis-4Kr/README_EN.md

 ## Contributing

 If you would like to add new APIs to this list or modify information, please send a Pull Request.

-### How to Contribute

-1. Fork this repository
-2. Create a new branch (`git checkout -b feature/add-new-api`)
-3. Commit changes (`git commit -am 'Add new API'`)
-4. Push to branch (`git push origin feature/add-new-api`)
-5. Create Pull Request
+For more details, please refer to the [Contributing Guide](./CONTRIBUTING_EN.md).

 ## License